kamrik/IntroText/labs/lab_03.md

 Edit the `README.md` file in your repository as follows:

 #### 1. **Number Row Characters**
 1. Create a section in your README with the title `Number Row Characters`.
-Use `##` for your sections headings.
+Use `##` to start your section headings.
 2. Write down all the characters you can type using the number row of your keyboard while holding the `Shift` key (this is the row above the QWERTY row).
 3. Write each character on a new line as part of a **bullet list**.
 (Hint: the first section of the README contains an example of a bullet list)
 4. For each character, list all the names you know for it.
 Feel free to include names in your native language if applicable.